xiranx/COMP90050-Advanced-Database-System/week5.md

 **Two phase transactions**: A transaction is two phased if all LOCK operations precede all its UNLOCK operations. (if you lock then unlock, you cannot lock again)

 **wormhole**: a history is isolated if and only if it has no wormholes.
+There is a cycle in the dependency graph.

 **Rollback theorem**: an update transaction that does an UNLOCK and then does a ROLLBACK is not two phases.
+**Locking Theorem**: if all transactions are well formed and two-phased, then any legal history will be isolated.

 <br />